nanoporetech/kmer_models/README.md

    (so `sd_stdv == sqrt(sd_mean ^ 3 / ig_lambda`).
 See [Wikipedia](https://en.wikipedia.org/wiki/Inverse_Gaussian_distribution) for more info.
 7. **weight** Used internally for model training purposes.

+## RNA kmer models

+Note that RNA kmer models currently have uracil labelled as thymine, so that it looks like DNA.
+This is in keeping with the present output format of the event table in basecalled fast5 files, though it may change in future.